 As a result Anna-Marie Watson, an ultra veteran and one of the best runners on the scene, took the women’s field, Moss taking second and Miksta, third.

-In the men’s, Salameh took 1st position at the end of the week, thanks to a blistering day 2 which gave him an unassailable lead.
-Having spent the final 2 days running in lockstep, Edson did use the final kilometre to show that he still had fuel in the tank and sprinted the final section to be the first across the finish line.
+In the men’s, Salameh took first position at the end of the week, thanks to a blistering day two which gave him an unassailable lead.
+Having spent the final two days running in lockstep, Edson did use the final kilometre to show that he still had fuel in the tank and sprinted the final section to be the first across the finish line.